Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Interpolation of the number density field

-For specification of the kernel itself, a Gaussian form is chosen in this work due to its possession of $C^{\infty}$ continuity and convenient geometrical interpretation.
+For specification of the kernel, a range of functions including Gaussian, Epanechnikov, and tricube kernels are commonly used.
+In the present work, a Gaussian form is chosen due to its possession of $C^{\infty}$ continuity and convenient geometrical interpretation.
 In the one-dimensional case, this is specified by

-where $h$ is the smoothing length of the kernel, and the standard normalisation constant of $1 / \sqrt{2\pi}$ can be omitted since it cancels due to its appearance it both the numerator and denominator of Eq.~\eqref{eq:kernel-smoother}.
-In this form only the Euclidean distance between the droplet position $\bm{x}_d^i$ and accumulation location $\bm{x}$ is used to determine the relative contribution of droplets, resulting in a spherical kernel.
+where $h$ is the smoothing length of the kernel.
+In this form only the Euclidean distance between the droplet position $\bm{x}_d^i$ and accumulation point $\bm{x}$ is used to determine the relative contribution of droplets, resulting in a spherical kernel.
 A more generalised approach can be taken by using the concept of structured kernels, in which distinct smoothing lengths along arbitrary axes of alignment can be defined \cite{hastie2009elements}.
-For the specific case of a multivariate Gaussian form, such a kernel can be defined as
+For the specific case of a multivariate Gaussian form, such a kernel is given by

 where $\bm{H}$ is the bandwidth matrix that contains information about the smoothing lengths in different directions.
 The particular choice of $\bm{H} = h^2 \bm{I}$ corresponds to a spherical kernel, in which case Eq.~\eqref{eq:kernel-structured} accordingly reduces to Eq.~\eqref{eq:kernel-spherical}.